BrianWanamaker/Open-Source/README.md

 Ensure you have the following installed:

 - [Node.js](https://nodejs.org/)
-- A modern web browser.
+- Google Chrome or Mozilla Firefox
+- Git

 ### Installation

-1. Navigate to where you want to store the game:
+1. Navigate to where you want to store the game in a terminal:
    ```sh
    cd <MyPath/File>
    ```